MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/container-insights-troubleshoot.md

 # Troubleshoot Container insights

-When you configure monitoring of your Azure Kubernetes Service (AKS) cluster with Container insights, you might encounter an issue that prevents data collection or reporting status.
-This article discusses some common issues and troubleshooting steps.
+This article discusses some common issues and troubleshooting steps regarding monitoring of your Azure Kubernetes Service (AKS) cluster with Container insights.

 ## Known error messages